tailhook/lithos/docs/container_config.rst

     While it can be on :volume:`Tmpfs` or :volume:`Statedir` the applicability of such thing is very limited.

+    Usually log is put into the directory specified by :opt:`stdio-log-dir`.

 .. opt:: restart-process-only

     (default ``false``) If true when restarting process (i.e. in case